 - Capacity increase information, click here.

 - Driving Jobs, Growth and Opportunity: Video 1

 - Celebration 150 Years of Passenger Service (2014): Video 4

 PURPOSE AND NEED FOR THE PROJECT

-The primary purpose of the Project is to improve Caltrain system performance, reduce long-term environmental impact by reducing noise, improving regional air quality and reducing greenhouse gas emissions as well as compatibility with separate later use for blended service (future combined use of the corridor by both Caltrain and high speed rail).
+The primary purpose of the Project is to improve Caltrain system performance, reduce long-term environmental impact by reducing noise, improving regional air quality and reducing greenhouse gas emissions.
 An electrified Caltrain system would better address Peninsula commuters’ vision of increased service and improved travel times in an environmentally friendly and reliable way.
 This also is expected to help accommodate increase system ridership through improved system operations.

 CURRENT PROJECT ACTIVITY

 On September 6, 2016, Caltrain awarded contracts to Balfour Beatty to construct the electrification infrastructure and Stadler to manufacture high-performance electric trains.
 The electric trains are anticipated to be in service in 2022.

 - To learn about the electric trains and opportunities for input, click here.